-Scripture, as God’s written word, serves as our sole infallible rule of faith and practice.
-We also have standards, subordinate to Scripture, which present our beliefs in greater detail.
-At ordination, church leaders vow to uphold the doctrine of our subordinate standards “under the continual illumination and correction of the Holy Spirit speaking in the Scriptures”.
+Here at Fraser we believe in Jesus!
+But we know that can mean different things to different people.
+As God’s word, Scripture serves as the only perfect standard of what we believe.
+But we also have standards that are subordinate to Scripture, which present our beliefs in greater detail.
+Our leaders vow to uphold the doctrine of our subordinate standards “under the continual illumination and correction of the Holy Spirit speaking in the Scriptures”.
 These are the Westminster Confession of Faith, the Declaration of Faith Concerning Church and Nation and Living Faith.
 Also, as a part of the broader Reformed tradition we recognize the Second Helvetic Confession, Belgic Confession, Gallican Confession, and Heidelburg Catechism as parallel secondary standards.Church membership requires faith in Jesus Christ in accordance with the Apostles’ Creed.

 The Apostles’ Creed

 I believe in God the Father Almighty, Maker of heaven and earth,

 And in Jesus Christ his only Son our Lord;